VinayakFia/Obsidian/COMP3153/System Model - Vinayak Fialok.md

 As such, we can simplify our channels into:
 - $ct_1, ct_2$ where $ct_1$ serves a pair of opposing traffic lights and $ct_2$ represents the perpendicular pair of traffic lights.
 - similarly $pc_1, pc_2$.
+By doing so, we maintain the functionality and properties of the system, whilst reducing the complexity of it significantly.
+Although underl

+> [!info] Alternative approaches
-The alternative to this is to model a system with 4 traffic lights.
+> The alternative to this is to model a system with 4 traffic lights and 4 pedestrian lights.
 This is possible through a few more signals, and several more states.
 However, it does not increase the utility of the system nor the depth of the requirements.
 #### Car Sensor
 Every time a car arrives, the car sensor emits the `car` signal to its corresponding traffic light.
 I.e. $car\_sensor_i$ will emit `ct_i(car)`.
 #### Traffic Light